cmsc105-f24/cmsc105-f24.github.io/modules/module2.md

 **Note:** Create a text file called `module2.txt` where you will store you answers to exercise questions.
 The questions that are not related to changing code.
 You will submit this file on Blackboard along with your code.

+## Objectives

+By the end of this module you will be able to:
+* Learn what a comment is, and how to write them
+* Write programs with multiple prints
+* Escape sequences
+* Identify new syntactic elements
+* Understand case-sensitivity
+* Find and fix errors

 ## Comments

 A comment is like a note-to-self that you include directly in a program as a way to explain something to yourself for later, or to someone else who reads your program.